How to give difficult feedback

 - You know that people need to be confronted from time to time, and they might benefit from tough, firm and clear feedback, but you’re not at all confident how to give constructive criticism safely without starting an argument or a fight.

-- You feel uncomfortable doing appraisals for employees and coworkers as a manager (the human resources part of the job).
+- You feel uncomfortable doing appraisals and performance reviews for employees and coworkers as a manager (the human resources part of the job).
 Instead of improving your relationships sometimes they end up causing you stress when the other person becomes defensive.
 You may accept they’ve got to be done but don’t feel at all comfortable doing them.

 - Perhaps you’d love to develop your leadership skills and become more inspirational and encouraging instead of accepting and putting up with poor performance or quality at work.